Session Replay and Heatmap Settings

 The organizational settings also let admins and managers view or modify Session Replay settings for the projects they have access to.

-The main settings page displays your organization's total session replay capture plan allowance, current use, and a list of projects from which you can toggle session capture and heatmap capture, and view the sample rate, instrumentation status, masking setting, and masking overrides.
+The main settings page displays your organization's total session replay capture plan allowance and current use.
+The page also lists projects where you can toggle session capture and heatmap capture, and view the sample rate, instrumentation status, masking setting, and masking overrides.

 On each project's settings page, find project-level controls for: